Simoso68/Morselang/README.md

 To set a space as the compiler output, you'll need to add 7 spaces between the two letters/numbers, between which you want to place a space. \
 Why?

-In Morse code, if you want to set a space, you'll wait the duration of 7 dots, but you don't play any dots. \
+In Morse code, if you want to set a space, you'll silently wait the duration of 7 dots. \
 \
 **Ending a letter/number:**
 \
-To state if you are done with a letter/number set a space after the morse code of the letter/number you want to seperate from the next one. \
+To state that you are done with a letter/number, set a space after the morse code of the letter/number you want to seperate from the next one. \
 \
 Hello World Example: